top of page

 We are strategists, problem solvers, policy experts and mentors.

-Mr. Chou has had a distinguished career as an attorney and an advisor, and he had already established himself as a celebrated columnist, teacher and thought leader prior to focusing on geopolitical and geo-economic strategies.
-Mr. Chou has extensive real-world experience across Taiwan, the United States, Hong Kong, and China in the spaces of international corporate finance, media, government affairs and investment matters.
+Mr. Chou has had a distinguished career as a corporate strategist, advisor and attorney, and he is a celebrated columnist, teacher and thought leader focusing on geopolitical and geo-economic strategies.
+Mr. Chou has extensive experience across Taiwan, the United States, Hong Kong, and China in the areas of advising, managing and teaching in international corporate finance, media, government affair and business investment.
+He is also experienced in mediation and business litigation in California in the matters where he served as general counsel.

-Over the course of his professional career, Dr. Chou has assisted clients in transactions totaling more than US $2.5 billion, serving both Fortune 500 and middle-market companies across industries, including healthcare, high-tech, real estate, media and entertainment, energy, and matters involving high-net-worth individuals and family offices.
+Over the course of his professional career in law, investment banking as well as hedge fund, Mr. Chou has assisted clients in transactions totaling more than US$2.5 billion, serving both Fortune 500 and middle-market companies across industries, including healthcare, high-tech, real estate, media and entertainment, banking, securities, energy, and matters or cases involving high-net-worth individuals and family offices.

 Dr. Chou earned his bachelor’s degree in economics and pursued on East Asian studies at National Chengchi University in Taiwan.
 He later received his Juris Doctor degree from the UCLA School of Law after further advanced studies in both economics and law.
 He is admitted to the California Bar, but is not acting as an attorney in his non-legal advisory matters.